stenio123/GCP_RCaCDemos/CICDWithGuardrails/README.md

 ## Overview
 This demo has two main components - the GCP side and the Github side. **GCP** will be responsible for the CICD and guardrail automation, using CloudBuild and Cloudfunction, while **Github** will be responsible for storing the IaC and guardrail controls.

 For convenience, in this demo both the code to configure the CICD and the deployed infrastructure are in the same git repository.
 In real world settings, one would probably have two separate git repos.
 The IaC code is found in the "IaC" folder, and it is referred in cicd.tf.
-You can find examples of how to point to a remote cloudbuild.yaml [here](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/cloudbuild_trigger#example-usage---cloudbuild-trigger-pubsub-config)
+You can find examples of how to point to a remote github repo on cloudbuild.yaml [here](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/cloudbuild_trigger#example-usage---cloudbuild-trigger-pubsub-config)

 ## Steps to deploy demo: